plowsof/monero-torrent/README.md

 # docker

-if you see `ContainerConfig` error you need to upgrade docker-compose to v2.
+if you see `ContainerConfig` error you need to upgrade docker-compose to v2 (Confirm version with: `docker compose version`).
 In debian:

 ```
+sudo apt-get update
 sudo apt-get remove docker-compose
 sudo apt-get install docker-compose-plugin
 ```